ragkit/turbopuffer-client/README.md

 # Overview

-This is a Rust Client for interacting with the [Turbopuffer](https://turbopuffer.com/) vector database.
+This is a Rust Client for interacting with the [`turbopuffer`](https://turbopuffer.com/) vector database.

-_Note: Right now this library doesn't validate the JSON body, it simply passes what you construct to turbopuffer.
+_Note: Right now, this library doesn't validate the JSON body, it simply passes what you construct to turbopuffer.
 For a full list of options see [https://turbopuffer.com/docs](https://turbopuffer.com/docs)._

 ## Usage